 Early Origins of the Farmill family

-Another 183 words (13 lines of text) covering the years 1200, 1379 and 1246 are included under the topic Early Farmill History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Farmill research.
+Another 116 words (8 lines of text) covering the years 1200, 1379 and 1246 are included under the topic Early Farmill History in all our PDF Extended History products and printed products wherever possible.

 Farmill Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Farmill have been found, including Farnell, Farnel, Farnall, Farnyll, Farnill and many more.